thijmennijdam/multimedia/README.md

 - Validating hyperbolic space representations
 - Educational visualization of hyperbolic geometry

-Perfect for researchers and practitioners working with hierarchical data, knowledge graphs, or hyperbolic embeddings.
+The tool is meant for researchers and practitioners working with hierarchical data, knowledge graphs, or hyperbolic embeddings.